HExSA-Lab/nautilus/CONTRIBUTING.md

 with [IPMI + PXE boot](http://cs.iit.edu/~khale/docs/notes/pxe-server.html)
 or with [PXE boot and a serial cable](http://cs.iit.edu/~khale/docs/notes/pxe.html)).

+We've provided a default `Vagrantfile` to use with [Vagrant](https://www.vagrantup.com/) for rapid development.
+See more in the [README](https://github.com/HExSA-Lab/nautilus/blob/master/README.md).

 ### Contributing Code
 You'll first want to make sure you have a Github account.
 Then, head over to the [Nautilus github page](https://github.com/HExSA-Lab/nautilus.git)